Chris-Wray1/docker_LAMP_projects/README.md

 Each container will have an instance of Apache with PHP running on a Debian server, with a MySQL DB

 To use this setup, clone the repo, ensure that the setup.sh file is executable, edit the container.config file and run setup.sh from a command line.

+## Planned Future Development
+  - Add option for NGINX or APACHE
+  - Add a selection of DataBases